AleLoredo/PECS/README.md

 ## Overall Description

+PECS for Luka is an augmentative and alternative communication (AAC) built to be a free, interactive, customizable, lightweight, reliable tool for kids with a language expresssion disorder.
-PECS for Luka is a Progressive Web App (PWA) designed as an augmentative and alternative communication (AAC) tool.
-Inspired by the Picture Exchange Communication System (PECS), this application provides a phased approach to adress the needs of children like Luka and to help them communicate using images.
-It's built to be interactive, customizable, accessible across various devices and capable of working offline making use of build in Text to Speech engines present in modern devices.
+Designed as a Progressive Web App (PWA) it can be downloaded with a single click on any touchscreen handheld that has a modern browser and continue to be used even without an active internet connection by making use of build in Text to Speech engines present in modern devices.
+PECS for Luka allows for operation in both english and spanish, and the customization of all voice settings suchs as:
+- Speed of speech
+- Pitch
+- Volume
+The app also includes a dark mode setting to reduce potential eye strain.
+PECS provides an audio-visual-tactile interactive experience with content organized in a phased approach to adress the needs of children like Luka and to help them communicate using images and sound.
 ## Key Features

 *   **Phased Interface**: Communication elements are organized into six distinct phases.
 Each phase can display images in multiple columns, allowing for a structured learning or communication progression.